marionnewlevant/craft-twig_perversion/README.md

 ### Filters
 - **json_decode**
   Decode json string, returning php associative arrays.
 Uses the PHP [json_decode](http://php.net/manual/en/function.json-decode.php) function

+- **array_splice**
+  Remove a portion of an array and replace it with something else.
+Uses the PHP [array_splice](http://php.net/manual/en/function.array-splice.php) function.
+Note that unlike the php function, this filter returns the modified array rather than the extracted elements.
+The original array is unchanged.
+Since the implementation requires copying the array, this will be less efficient than the raw php function.
+The **array_splice** filter is passed an `offset`, an optional `length`, and an optional `replacement`.

 Brought to you by [Marion Newlevant](http://marion.newlevant.com)